Aonik10/shoes-ecommerce/README.md

 ## About the website

-This project was made only for learning porpouses.
-I tried to build a single page application where any people can navigate through, but only ones with a registered username could interact with the page to build a cart picking up products.
+This project was made for learning porpouses.
+As a developer student, I tried to create a single page application where anyone can navigate through, but only ones with a registered user could be able to interact with the page, selecting products and build a cart.

 "FOOTPRINTS" is a fake company which sells sport shoes.
 I had to build my own database of products just to be able to work with a server which provides the datasource to the client-side application.